-Remind Yourself the True Cost of that Item
+Remind Yourself of the True Cost of that Item

-Before you swipe your credit card for the latest model, high-end smartphone, remind yourself of the real cost of that item.
+Before you swipe your credit card for the latest model or high-end smartphone, remind yourself of the real cost of that item.

 If you are earning P20K per month and if you’re buying a P40K phone, then that means that the phone is equivalent to two months of your life.